KamatsuKara/TCG-Ecologise/Conception/repomix-output-KamatsuKara-TCG-Ecologise-25-12-30.git.md

 ## Notes
 - Some files may have been excluded based on .gitignore rules and Repomix's configuration
 - Binary files are not included in this packed representation.
 Please refer to the Repository Structure section for a complete list of file paths, including binary files
-- Files matching these patterns are excluded: Conception, Tools, .gitignore
+- Files matching these patterns are excluded: Conception, Testing, Tools/AddTable.js, Tools/ExecSqlite.js, Tools/RemoveTable.js, Tools/SQL/Refill.sql, tsconfig.json, package.js, TODO.md, .gitignore
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
-- Code comments have been removed from supported file types
 - Security check has been disabled - content may contain sensitive information
 - Files are sorted by Git change count (files with more changes are at the bottom)